 Why Trust GearLab

-To tackle this review, we used a team composed of our Senior Research Analyst Austin Palmer and Review Editor Ross Patton.
+To tackle this review, we used a team composed of our Senior Review Analyst Austin Palmer and Review Editor Ross Patton.
 Austin is no stranger to discerning the subtle nuances that separate great products from ones that are better left on the shelf.
 Over the last five years, he has reviewed hundreds of products ranging from lithium-ion powered tools to electric skateboards the best snow shovels.
 Ross has grown up around cameras and has spent countless hours on both sides of the lens as well as many late nights in the video editing lab.
 He's worked on the production crew for world-class snowboard film projects, including X Games Real Snow, and produced films that have been promoted by such media outlets as Snowboarder Magazine.
 His experience makes him an obvious teammate for Austin to put iPhone gimbals to the test.

 Analysis and Test Results